RichMuus/Signature-Verification-System-using-Semantic-Networks/README.md

 # Signature Verification System
 This project trains an LSTM-based deep learning model to classify handwritten signatures as either genuine or forged.
 The model uses convolutional layers for feature extraction and LSTM layers to learn sequential patterns in signature strokes.

+## IMPORTANT -NOTICE
+I HAVE ALREADY TRAINED MY MODEL.
+TO USE THE ALREADY TRAINED MODEL:
+RUN python3 app.py

 🛠 Features
 ✅ Supports categorized datasets stored in separate folders (offline_genuine/ and offline_forgery/).
 ✅ Uses CNN for spatial feature extraction & LSTM for temporal signature pattern recognition.